greg-js/arch-wiki-md-repo/wiki/_content/english/PC Engines.md

 ```

-If your device does not boot from the SD, press F10 during the boot and select the sdcard with a press to 1.
+If your device does not boot from the SD card or USB flash drive, press F10 during boot to bring up a boot menu.
 Then close picocom with "Ctl+A" "Ctl+Q"

 Reconnect to the ArchIso Grub: